trentrosenbaum/kratix-kind-development-playground/README.md

 # Kratix Kind Setup

-Automated scripts for setting up Kratix on Kind clusters with a platform/worker architecture.
+Automated scripts for setting up Kratix on Kind clusters with a platform/worker archetecture.

 ## Overview

-This project provides scripts to create a complete local Kratix environment:
+This project provides scripts to create a complete local Kratix environmnet:

 - **Platform Cluster** - Where Kratix runs and Promises are defined
 - **Worker Cluster** - Where workloads are deployed